Directions and industry requirements are regularly updated

 In consultation with employees and independent contractors, employers should develop a plan to ensure physical distancing is maintained.
 This could include, where reasonably practical, staggering start times and breaks for staff members.

-A screening process to minimise the potential introduction of coronavirus (COVID-19) to the early childhood environment.
+A screening process to minimise the potential introduction of COVID-19 to the early childhood environment.

-- been in contact with anyone confirmed or suspected to have coronavirus (COVID-19)
+- been in contact with anyone confirmed or suspected to have COVID-19

-- symptoms consistent with coronavirus (COVID-19), such as fever, chills or sweats, cough, sore throat, shortness of breath, runny nose, loss or change in sense of smell or taste
+- symptoms consistent with COVID-19, such as fever, chills or sweats, cough, sore throat, shortness of breath, runny nose, loss or change in sense of smell or taste

 Arrival and departure